DESIGNING YOUR METAL BUILDING

 Your design may undergo several important steps prior to it being manufactured.

-- First: your Steel Depot representative will help you design your building.
+- Your Steel Depot representative will help you design your building.

-- Second: your building design will be delivered to the Technical Services and Engineering department to verify that your design is structurally functional.
+- Your building design will be delivered to the Technical Services and Engineering department to verify that your design is structurally functional.

-- Third: your design will delivered to production to be manufactured.
+- Your design will delivered to production to be manufactured.

 By following theses design and engineering steps, you will likely steer clear of the problems some customers face when attempting to erect a steel buildings.
 Steel construction standards sometimes require minor alterations in your original design and Steel Depot personnel will discuss these details to help you make informed choices.

 Discuss with Steel Depot personnel the purposes, uses, and needs your new building will serve and we will help in creating a structure that meets your requirements both functionally and visually.

 Width & Length– Consider the uses of your building.
 Our structures can accommodate nearly any purpose, from a small workshop to an enormous industrial building.
 We are able to easily accommodate anything as much as 120′ wide and 400′ long.
 In case your project needs are bigger than this, your Steel Depot salesman will help you.